vkyal/DATA534_ProjectAPI/README.md

 ### To install the package

-1. Install the package by typing: pip install Wrapper-Module
+1. Install the package by typing: pip install Wrapper-Weather-Module-V1
 2. Add package to the python instance by typing: import Wrapper-Module as wm

 ##### Notes: